Like with most jobs, when it comes to network troubleshooting, the software you use can make a world of difference.

 Paessler’s PRTG is a complete monitoring system.
 It can help you with troubleshooting because it can diagnose network issues right down the protocol stack and identify the root of the problem.
 Port monitoring is one of the network diagnostics techniques that you can use with this tool.

 The PRTG system includes two port monitoring sensors.
 One homes in on a specified port on a particular device, the other will check a range of port numbers.
 This tool only monitors TCP ports.
 The port range sensor has one extra feature that the single port sensor does not have.
 You can set it to check the port with TLS protection.
 Both sensors report on the response time of the port and whether it is open or closed.

 PRTG includes network traffic analysis tools to help you troubleshoot delivery speeds.
-The tool includes a range of traffic monitoring techniques including trace route to a destination and a Ping sweep, which will give you the response times to each node on your network.
-A packet sniffing utility can tell you which applications and endpoints are producing excessive traffic and you can query network devices to see which are congested to the point of queuing.
+The tool includes a range of traffic monitoring techniques including route tracing to a destination with Traceroute and a Ping sweep, which will give you the response times to each node on your network.
+A packet-sniffing utility can tell you which applications and endpoints are producing excessive traffic and you can query the health of the network devices to see which are congested to the point of queuing.

-Paessler delivers PRTG as a cloud service or you can install the software on your premises.
+Paessler delivers PRTG as a cloud service or you can install the diagnostic software on your premises.
 The tool installs on Windows Server environments.
 You can use the system for free for up to 100 sensors.
-Paessler offers a 30-day free trial with unlimited sensors so you can assess the monitoring and troubleshooting tool.

 In addition to confirming IP connectivity to “google.com”, these results confirm that we are able to properly resolve domain names (i.e. DNS is working on the local machine).